shsteimer/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/instructions.md

 ### How do I run AEM as a Cloud Service locally?

-To get download the AEM as a Cloud Service Quickstart Jar:
+Download and run the AEM as a Cloud Service Quickstart Jar:

 1. In a browser, navigate to [https://downloads.experiencecloud.adobe.com](https://downloads.experiencecloud.adobe.com/content/software-distribution/en/aemcloud.html) and login with your Adobe ID.
 2. Navigate to the AEM as a Cloud Service tab and download the latest AEM SDK zip file.